Siya Ke Ram: Baal Kand

 In the Swayamvara, nobody can lift the Shiv Dhanush except Ram.
 Ram's marriage is fixed with Sita.
 Later, when Sita and Urmila go to the river Lakshman pours water over Urmila by mistake and they begin to argue while Ram prevents a flood coming in the kingdom, that is created by a serpent which is sent by Ravan to vow revenge on Janak for not lifting the shiv dhanush.
-Urmila is attacked by the same serpent but Lakshman saves her and show the Asur serpent his Sheshnag avatar.
+Urmila is attacked by the same serpent but Lakshman saves her and show the Asur serpent his Sheshanag avatar.
 The serpent does not attack him as he is their king.
 Lakshman and Urmila begin to love each other and indirectly express their feelings to their brother and sisters, Ram along with Urmila ‘s sisters tease her and Lakshman about the same.

-Afterwards, king Dashrath comes to Mithila and Urmila becomes vidhikari (the lady which takes care of all the rituals of the marriage).
+Afterwards, king Dasharath comes to Mithila and Urmila becomes vidhikari (the lady which takes care of all the rituals of the marriage).

 Ravan learns that he will die because of a woman and remembers the day he tried to force himself upon a chaste woman, Vedavati.
 She had then cursed him that the cause of his death will be a woman.
 Remembering this, Ravan goes to Yamlok, the abode of Yama, in the hope that if he keeps Yama under his thumb, he can elude death.
-However, Goddess of Death Mrityu Devi appears, and a terrible fight ensues between her and Ravan.
+However, Goddess of Death, Mrityu Devi appears, and a terrible fight ensues between her and Ravan.
 Ravan soon gets overpowered.
-King Dashrath seeing the intelligence and knowledge of Urmila and her cousins wants Ram's brothers and Sita's sisters to get married along with Ram and Sita.
+King Dasharath seeing the intelligence and knowledge of Urmila and her cousins, wants Ram's brothers and Sita's sisters to get married along with Ram and Sita.
 He shares his thoughts with Raja Janak which he agrees.
 Meanwhile, in Lanka, Mandodari gets worried about the death of Ravan and decides to seek help from a Vishnu devotee.
-In Mithila Sita, Urmila, Mandhavi and Shutkirti are married to Ram, Lakshman, Bharat and Shatrughan respectively.
+In Mithila, Sita, Urmila, Mandavi and Shrutakirti are married to Ram, Lakshman, Bharat and Shatrughan respectively.